anupreeya24/Experiment-10/README.md

      - Assign the value of `x` to `temp`.
      - Assign the value of `y` to `x`.
      - Assign the value of `temp` to `y`.
-   - Note: This function swaps the values of `x` and `y` locally, but does not affect the original variables.

 2. **Main Function**:
    - Initialize two integers `a` and `b` with values (e.g., `5` and `2`).